Threats to Zilean with this build

 Sorcery - All of Zilean’s damage output comes from his abilities rather than his auto-attacks.
 Pretty self-explanatory.

-Feast - Lane sustain is extremely beneficial compared to extra damage you give and take in Double-Edged Sword (not ideal for a squishy and weak mage in lane) and the extra team damage in Expose Weakness , which is simply unnecessary and unused for the majority of early game.
+Feast - Lane sustain is extremely beneficial compared to extra damage you give and take in Fresh Blood (not ideal for a squishy and weak mage in lane) and the extra team damage in Expose Weakness , which is simply unnecessary and unused for the majority of early game.

 Natural Talent - Both are honestly up for grabs seeing as how weak both are, but in an ideal competitive scenario where your enemy will be hesitant in trading and aggressing as often Natural Talent is better.
 Else in a messier scenario, Vampirism is better for lane sustain.

-Oppressor - Consistent damage increase against CC’d targets is much more valuable than the damage output increase dependent on kills in Bounty Hunter .
-You cannot guarantee that you will get enough kills against unique champions every game and given the abundance of crowd control, Oppressor is a safer bet.
+Double-Edged Sword - Consistent damage increase is much more valuable than the damage output increase dependent on kills in Bounty Hunter .
+You cannot guarantee that you will get enough kills against unique champions every game.
+Battle Stance just provides less burst, as Zilean's lane combos are very typically just double-bombing at most.

 Savagery - Being a laner constantly hitting minions alone is enough to justify Savagery , but the fact that you’re a low AD squishy and weak AP laner just makes it even better.
 It doesn’t matter how good you consider yourself at last hitting, this mastery is just simply much more valuable than the mere 3% movement speed you get out of combat.